 Litigation is expensive with attorney fees usually the main expense.
 Unfortunately, for non-business litigation, the plaintiff is only entitled to deduct legal fees as a miscellaneous itemized deduction limited by the 2% of adjusted gross income floor.
-This rule is exacerbated when a plaintiff pays his attorney fees under a contingency basis, because under California law, contingent attorney's fees are includable in the plaintiff's gross income.
-The reasoning is that contingent legal fees are effectively paid by the plaintiff to the attorney after the plaintiff has received, and included in gross income, the settlement or judgment.
-Therefore, we can have a situation where a plaintiff reached a settlement of $1,000,000 and under a contingency fee agreement his attorney is entitled to 50% of the settlement, or $500,000.
-In this case the plaintiff is taxed on the full $1,000,000 and not the $500,000 he is allocated under the contingency fee agreement.
+This rule is exacerbated when a plaintiff pays his attorney fees on a contingency basis because, under California law, contingent attorney's fees are includable in the plaintiff's gross income.
+The reasoning is that contingent legal fee are effectively paid by the plaintiff to the attorney after the plaintiff has received, and included in gross income, the settlement or judgment.
+Therefore, we can have a situation where a plaintiff reached a settlement of $1,000,000, and under a contingency fee agreement, his attorney is entitled to 50% of the settlement, or $500,000.
+In this case, the plaintiff is taxed on the full $1,000,000 and not the $500,000 he is allocated under the contingency fee agreement.
 Taking into account both federal and California tax rates, the plaintiff will owe $300,000 in taxes.
 In addition, there is no withholding on the settlement; therefore, the plaintiff may have a nasty surprise come filing time.